 Roughly 65% of the land on the island of St John is part of the property donated by Laurence Rockefeller in 1956 and falls under the protection of the Virgin Islands National Park Service.
 The pristine beaches along the North Shore of St John are some of the most beautiful and well-preserved beaches in the world.
 Filled with tons of marine life, including sea turtles and spotted eagle rays, St John is by far the most popular of the US Virgin Islands.

 NauticEd: We created this google maps for everyone to see the itinerary you talked about on the podcast.

-Here is a Link to Navionics for the area Navigation and planning
+Here you can find Navionics for the area Navigation and planning.

 NauticEd: If someone wants to charter any of your boats what do you require if they want to captain themselves?